 Long Distances Don’t Work

 Second, the Pocket Radar doesn’t work at considerable distances.
 The Stalker Sports gun is rated up to a few hundred feet—which may be helpful if you’re in the stands or are scouting a player from distance.
 With our Stalker Sports gun we’ve even received some readings from dead center outfield over a pitcher’s shoulder to home plate.
 Any attempt with the Pocket Radar at these distances wouldn’t work at all as it isn’t rated to go much more than 100 feet from the ball path.

-Third, the Pocket Radar struggled to pick up speeds at very short distances.
+The Pocket Radar struggled to pick up speeds at very short distances.
 We tested batted ball speeds off of a tee and into a net.
 We stood both behind the tee and behind the net.
-We found the Pocket Radar, in the couple of feet the ball traveled, struggled to give consistent readings on ball exit speed.
+The Pocket Radar, in the couple of feet the ball traveled, struggled to give consistent readings on ball exit speed.

-Fourth, the Stalker Sports 2, as well as other classic styled radar guns, come with ports to output speed to a display.
+The Stalker Sports 2, as well as other classic styled radar guns, come with ports to output speed to a display.
 You cannot use the Pocket Radar for this purpose as there would be no way to port the data.